 To create clans, invite players to your clan, and accept invitations to others' clans, please log in.

 Clan size is capped at 12, and a clan is not allowed to have more than 12 pending invitations.
 The tournament is designed so that adding new clan members, however inexperienced, cannot hurt the clan overall.

-At November 10th at midnight UTC, clan membership will become frozen; people can still leave or be kicked out of clans, but cannot create new clans or join new clans.
+On November 10th at 00:00 UTC, clan membership will become frozen; people can still leave or be kicked out of clans, but cannot create new clans or join new clans.

 Various accomplishments across one or multiple games earn you trophies.
 To see how to earn these, go to the Trophies page and hover over them; they will show up as a tooltip.
 Some trophies need a bit more explanation and are covered below.